Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Conclusions

 In this study, we presented an efficient tool for the design of discrete architectural surfaces having the user-specified Gaussian curvatures and boundary locations while providing control over the shape of the panels through the choice of the conformal class.
 The proposed method is composed of two successive optimisation procedures: the metric optimisation using a modified Ricci energy and the embedding optimisation to realise the obtained metric.
 Both are formulated as least-squares problems, and any standard solvers can be used thanks to the closed-form expression of the modified Ricci energy.
 This formulation and the ``change of the variables'' in the optimisation problems are the key ideas of the proposed method.
 Instead of taking vertex coordinates directly as variables, the circle packing radii are chosen first as variables to find a metric.
 Then, vertex coordinates are used as variables to achieve the obtained metric.
 These ideas have led to our fast and robust algorithm.
 In addition, our method offers flexibility in incorporating various design constraints as penalty terms in the least-squares problem.
 Our implementation is publicly available as open-source and can be easily extended with additional penalty terms and different solvers.

-One limitation of the proposed method is that only triangulated mesh can be handled due to the lack of the theory of conformal geometry for general polyhedral meshes.
-This limitation will be addressed in future work.
-Another challenging topic of future work is extending the present scheme to parametric surfaces such as NURBS surfaces.
+{One limitation of the proposed method is that only triangulated mesh can be handled due to the lack of the theory of conformal geometry for general polyhedral meshes or parametric surfaces such as NURBS surfaces.
+Another limitation is the second step of our optimisation, which is sensitive to the initial geometry.
+Iterating the first and second steps alternatingly may be required to achieve a plausible balance between the two optimisation steps.
+Preferably, a more sophisticated method to incorporate the second step into the first one should be developed in the future. }

 \textbf{Acknowledgement:} This work was supported by JST CREST Grant Number JPMJCR1911.
-The authors are grateful to Prof. Makoto Ohsaki at Kyoto University for his helpful comments, and in particular, for providing Example 4.
+The authors are grateful to Prof. Makoto Ohsaki at Kyoto University for his helpful comments.